Hipcamp style off-grid camping cabins for a unique ‘glamping’ experience in ecotourism!

 What is a bunkie?

-A bunkie is a tiny “tiny house”.
+A bunkie is a tinier version of a “tiny house”.
 The Tiny House movement has seen little homes built between 400-500 square feet in size.
 Once they reach 600 sq ft, they are considered a ‘small home’, not a tiny home.
 In Nova Scotia, the official designation of a ‘tiny house’ by building codes is anything under 398 sq ft.

 Our bunkies, or cabins, will all be under 200 square feet in size.
-Most bunkies are considered <108 sq ft, while we are aiming at around a 12’x12′ interior size (148 sq ft), not including the exterior walls, which will be thicker than average due to the natural building methods and higher energy efficiency rating we are pursuing.
+Most bunkies are considered <108 sq ft, while we are aiming at around a 12’x16′ exterior size (192 sq ft), the walls of which will be different than average due to the natural building methods and higher energy efficiency rating we are pursuing.
 Since our bunkies are slightly larger than your average bunkie, we also call them “cabins” interchangeably, since most people are familiar with cabins (vs bunkies).

 What will the bunkies or cabins look like?

-This set of 8-10 (approximately) bunkie cabins will all be very different from one another, in both style and building construction, as well as heating methods.
+This second set of 5-10 (approximately) bunkie / cabins or natural buildings will all be very different from one another, in both style and building construction, as well as heating methods.

 Unique Building Styles

 The style of these cabins will be completely different, so none of them will look like each other.
-We have these ideas in the planning stages currently, and in time, will eventually be built:
+We have these ideas in the planning stages currently, and in time, and will hopefully/eventually be built:

 - “Solnox” Copper Cave & Moon Corridor acts as a solar calendar for marking solstices & equinoxes, with eventual moon calendar, sleeps 1-3 people – geodesic dome style, rock, cob & papercrete, partially underground

-- Silver Shanty has framed walls, thick rockwool insulation, metal roof, murphy beds & hideaway furniture, built to look like a typical Nova Scotia fisherman’s shack, but with silvery paint, and sleeps 1-3 adults (or 2 adults and 2 small children) – standard construction (as a control measure)
+- THIS ONE WILL BE BUILT FIRST!: Silver Shanty has framed walls, thick rockwool insulation, metal roof, murphy beds & hideaway furniture, built to look like a typical Nova Scotia fisherman’s shack, but with silvery paint (exterior), and sleeps 1-5 people – standard construction (as a control measure… will build a few more in similar construction style, in time)

-- Bathroom Bunkie is a separate bunkie that utilizes 2 unisex off-grid waterless toilets but NO SHOWERS/SINK (hand gel sanitizer is provided)… may include solar CT (composting toilet) or incinerating toilet (may temporarily use port-a-johns until this is approved and built) – cordwood style
+- Bathroom Bunkie is a separate room that utilizes 1-2 unisex off-grid waterless toilets but NO SHOWERS/SINK (hand gel sanitizer is provided)… may include solar CT (composting toilet)–may temporarily use port-a-johns until this is approved and built. (perhaps cordwood style)

 - Cob Hovel is a tiny 1-2 person dome made of cob with under-floor fired heat – cob catenary dome